yalrubaye/AI-Powered-Multi-Modal-Text-Image-Alignment-System/README.md

 📊 Results
 - Alignment Accuracy: 95%+
 - Loss Reduction: 80% in 5 epochs
 - Training Time: Less than 10 minutes on most GPUs

+Each digit label is randomly changed, so a "5" might become "Five", "quinque", or "Paanch", to make every training run a unique and fun way to teach the model how different words can mean the same thing.